What Is Ownership Interest In A Property?

 Additionally, there are major tax benefits to consider.
 Specifically, the investor will take responsibility for the taxes on earned income through the LLC, but the LLC itself will not be taxed.

 A corporation can claim an ownership interest in a property through an “owning corporation.”
 The defining feature of this type of ownership interest is that the corporation can be liable for damages if someone sues the corporation.

 How Does Ownership Interest In A Property Work?

 The ownership interests in a property amount to the owner’s real estate bundle of rights.
 Although a sole individual can claim all of these rights, properties with multiple owners have the option to designate certain rights to each owner.

 - Right of exclusion: You can control who is allowed to enter the property.

-- Right of procession: You are the legal owner of the property.
+- Right of possession: You are the legal owner of the property.